egecetin/frequencydetector/README.md

 ## Supported Formats

-Since FFMpeg library used for reading audio file lots of video/audio file formats are supported.
+Since FFmpeg library used for reading audio file lots of video/audio file formats are supported.
 You can find the list of supported formats with "ffmpeg -formats" command but some examples,

 * mp3
 * wav